Dr. Greene’s take on bees…

 If a bee does land, take steps to avoid frightening it:

 - Hold still.
 Tell kids to pretend they’re statues.
 Rapid movement startles the bee and encourages stinging.

 - Try blowing gently on the bee.
 This can encourage it to move on while not startling it.

 - Wear shoes.
 Bees will of course be frightened if you step on or near them.
-Shoes don’t make them less frightened, but they do protect feet from frightened bees.
+Shoes don’t make them less frightened, but they do protect feet from frightened stingers.

-- Wear long pants when you know you are going to be in an area that is likely to have bees in it, such as a field.
+- Wear long pants when you know you are going to be in an area that is likely to have a high bee concentration in it, such as a field.

 - Wear a hat.
-Furry animals steal honey from bees.
+Furry animals steal honey.
 Bees are in a heightened state of readiness when they are close to hair or fur.
 They have been proven to have a lower threshold for stinging people with hats.